Undervoltologist/zephyrusfanfix-24-25/README.md

-In manual mode, this behaviour is way worse due to some rules in the code being disabled because it's manual mode:
+In manual mode, this behaviour is way worse due to some rules in the code being disabled in manual mode:
 ```
 Fan Target: 3500
 Fan ramps up to 5000,